waltonjones/purple_paper_authorea/2_r2_purple.md

+## Secondary screen for fat body inhibitors of feeding
 The relationship of a miRNA to its targets is sequence-specific.
 Here, we are using miRNA over-expression as a tool, not to explore the biology of the miRNAs themselves, but to direct a follow-up screen using gene-specific RNAi.
 We thus compiled a list of potential _miR-iab-4_ targets using the online prediction algorithm [TargetScan](http://www.targetscan.org/fly_12/) \cite{Ruby_2007}.